-Once we have metered our signal, and set optimal gain levels, we can now listen.
+Once we have metered our signal, and set optimal gain levels – typically averaging around O VU on an analogue desk and between -18 and -12 dBFS on a digital console with peaks no higher than -6 to -3 dBFS – we can now listen.
 At this point we are checking for unwanted artefacts and distortions, and setting the tone, timbre and dynamics of the signal.

-During a very basic recording session, an engineer is usually working with three mixes simultaneously, and since only one of these mixes can be heard clearly at a time, metering what the other signals are doing becomes paramount.
+Even during a very basic recording session, an engineer is usually working with three mixes simultaneously, and since only one of these mixes can be heard clearly at a time, metering what the other signals are doing becomes a necesstiy.

 The three basic mixes to monitor (listen to) during a very basic recording session, are as follows:

-Typically the fader on Channel Path is at unity gain and the signal is set to hit the meters at optimal levels without clipping via mic placement and/or gain input adjustments.
+Typically the fader on Channel Path is at unity gain and the signal is set to hit the meters at optimal levels, without clipping.
+This can be done via mic placement and/or gain input adjustments.

-This signal is in the console BEFORE it reaches the recording device.
+This Channel Path signal is in the console BEFORE it reaches the recording device.

-On Channel Path you are listening to the signal on the console itself – this is very important to understand for later in the process.
+On Channel Path you are listening to the signal on the console itself – i.e. you are listening to the source sound and the sonic effect the desk is having on it – this is very important to understand for later in the process.